hanchiu/chiulab/_pages/join.md

 Description:
 ======
-The Department of Epidemiology at Brown University School of Public Health and the Chiu Lab are seeking a full-time postdoctoral fellow with strong administrative and programming skills to join the research team focused on causal inference methods for pregnancy and cardiovascular health.
+We are seeking a full-time postdoctoral fellow with expertise in epidemiology or data science.
+The ideal candidate will be interested in applying novel causal inference methods to identify effective pharmacologic and lifestyle strategies that inform clinical and public health decision-making for pregnancy and cardiovascular health.

 Requirements:
 ======